ssfsx17/sky-islands/readable.md

 Magical Weapons, then you must choose which one is active at the time of performing the technique, while the other Magical Weapon is inactive.

-Weapon Damage is Magical Power + 0.75x Skill Rating, for a minimum of 1 added damage, when used to attack enemies within a 5-foot square that is side-adjacent to your current square.
+Weapon Damage is Magical Power + 0.5x Skill Rating, for a minimum of 1 added damage, when used to attack enemies within a 5-foot square that is side-adjacent to your current square.

-Weapon Damage is Magical Power + 0.5x Skill Rating, for a minimum of 1 added damage, when used to attack enemies further away up to a 30-foot radius.
+Weapon Damage is Magical Power + 0.25x Skill Rating, for a minimum of 1 added damage, when used to attack enemies further away up to a 30-foot radius.